ThecherryOntop/ThecherryOntop/README.md

 - 👋 Hi, I’m @ThecherryOntop
-- 👀 I’m interested in Software Engineering and Blochain development
+- 👀 I’m interested in Data Science and Automation
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently learning Data Science with ALX
 - 💞️ I’m looking to collaborate on coding
-- 📫 How to reach me @rachaelosiyai@gmail.com
+- 📫 How to reach me @mofeosiyai.mo@gmail.com

 <!---
 ThecherryOntop/ThecherryOntop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.